minetest-mods/nether/README.md

 See portal_api.txt for how to create custom portals to your own realms.

+A Book of Portals item (nether:book_of_portals) is created which provides players with portal recipes, by default it can be found in dungeon chests.

 ## License of source code:

 Copyright (C) 2013 PilzAdam